Ely, Cambridgeshire

+Ely (/ˈiːli/ EE-lee) is a cathedral city and civil parish in the district of East Cambridgeshire in Cambridgeshire, England, 14 mi northeast of Cambridge, 24 mi southeast of Peterborough and 80 mi from London.
+At the 2021 census, the built-up area had a population of 19,200.
+The parish which includes the villages of Chettisham, Prickwillow, Queen Adelaide and Stuntney and the hamlet of Mile End had a population of 20,574 in 2021.

 Ely is built on a 23 sqmi Kimmeridge Clay island which, at 85 ft, is the highest land in the Fens.
-It was due to this topography that Ely was not waterlogged like the surrounding Fenland, and was an island separated from the mainland.
+It was due to this topography that Ely was not waterlogged like the surrounding Fenland, and an island separated from the mainland.
 Major rivers including the Witham, Welland, Nene and Great Ouse feed into the Fens and, until draining commenced in the eighteenth century, formed freshwater marshes and meres within which peat was laid down.
 Once the Fens were drained, this peat created a rich and fertile soil ideal for farming.

 The River Great Ouse was a significant means of transport until the Fens were drained and Ely ceased to be an island in the seventeenth century.
-The river is now a popular boating spot, and has a large marina.
-Although now surrounded by land, the city is still known as "The Isle of Ely".
+The river is now a popular boating spot and has a large marina.
+Although now surrounded by land, the city is still known as the Isle of Ely.

 There are two Sites of Special Scientific Interest in the city: a former Kimmeridge Clay quarry, and one of the United Kingdom's best remaining examples of medieval ridge and furrow agriculture.